Greece › Naxos › Best Hotels

 Naxos Town is one of the most charming towns on the Greek islands and makes an excellent base for exploring the island.
 The bus service on Naxos is excellent so you don’t need to rent a car if you don’t want to.
 Naxos Town is the hub of the island’s bus network so staying here allows you to get anywhere on the island without changing buses.
 Naxos Town is also where the ferries arrive and depart.
 Many hotels are walking distance from the port, though taxis are available if you have a lot of luggage.

 When is the best time to visit Naxos?

 The weather on Naxos is perfect from late May until early October (the water is at its warmest in July, August, and early September).
 The busiest time on Naxos is from early July until late August but Naxos never feels overwhelmed by tourists like some other islands.
 It’s large enough to absorb the crowds without feeling crazy busy.

-For July and August, yes.
-The best hotels are fully booked for the summer by early May.
+The best hotels are fully booked for July and August by March or April.
 You should always be able to find a hotel but you might have to compromise on location and amenities.
 Outside of the peak season showing up without a reservation is not a problem – though you’ll still probably find better rates by booking online.